newdigate/teensy-blink/README.md

 Travis will also trigger a build if somebody sends you a pull-request.
 This allows you to determine if the pull request will break your build (i.e cause build/compiler errors when your merge it)...

-### gitflow, new feature workflow
+### git workflow
-Once your repo's is integrated with jenkins, when you wish to make changes to your repo, you can create "feature" branches, instead of committing directly to master repo.
+Once your repo's is integrated with jenkins, when you wish to make changes to your repo, you can create "feature" branches, instead of committing directly to master repo. see [Git-Branching-Branching-Workflows](https://git-scm.com/book/en/v1/Git-Branching-Branching-Workflows).

 ## Guide to integrating your teensy project on github with travis
 Firstly, you need a [.travis.yaml](https://github.com/newdigate/teensy-blink/blob/master/.travis.yml) (.yaml format) in the root folder of your repository